-An applicant is considered for full admission to the Master of Arts degree program in Adlerian Counseling and Psychotherapy by meeting the following criteria:
+An applicant is considered for full admission to our master's programs by meeting the following criteria:

 - A baccalaureate degree (BA/BS) from an accredited institution.